ph1-xyz/Phazerville-Wiki/DualTM.md

 The **Slew** parameter allows extreme smoothing on the output stage for portamento and gentle modulation.
 It acts as a Decay tail on the Trigger output modes.
 With CV input modulation of Slew, you can modulate the smoothing - CV control over decay envelopes, or variable portamento.

 ## Output Modes
+Each output can be assigned to one of the following:
 * Pitch 1 - derived from 8 bits of the FIRST register
 * Pitch 2 - derived from 8 bits of the SECOND register
 * Pitch 1+2 - a blend of the two pitches, optionally crossfaded via CV